 Advanced Driver Assistance System for Your Safe Travel

-Since 2005, QOHO has been a well-known and trusted surveillance camera company.
-We ensure that our clients get the best high-quality products to fit their preferences and necessity.
+QOHO has been a preeminent and respectable surveillance camera company.
+We ensure that our clients get the best first-rate products to fit their preferences and necessity.

 5MP 1ch 1080P MDVR with GPS 4G WIFI, can be combined with ADAS

 QOHO promises to deliver high-quality and affordable technology that won’t compromise your safety!

 If you are looking for a reliable supplier of your Personal or Fleet Management requirement, QOHO is your best choice.
 Using Advanced Driver Assistance System Camera (ADAS) Camera, drivers’ bad driving behaviors are reminded, warned, or intervened.

 With our competent technical team, QOHO will provide you with the finest fleet management solution based on your project’s specifications.
 If your company provides transportation services or fleet management solutions and you need to collaborate with an original equipment manufacturer, QOHO will provide complete assistance for your ADAS Camera development.